rusiaaman/XLnet-gen/README.md

 XLNet is trained using `num_predict=85`, which means 85 tokens out of 512 in a single example are predicted at a time. **More importantly rest of the 512-85 = 427 tokens can attend to each other in the attention mechanism (bidrectional attention)**.
 This creates problems with conventional causal attention mechanism during language generation.
 Following problems were faced:

   * Use of small context leads to gibberish predictions.
 Currently a hard-coded random text is included as a leading text followed by `<eod>`, the end of document token, along with the desired context.
 This helps with small prompts.
+  * Due to the nature of pretraining, context tokens attend to each other in bi-directional way.
+And the context is spread throughout the input of the model.
+Because of this generating tokens left to right in causal way leads to suboptimal output.
+Recalculating hidden states each step allows us to have bidirectional attention to each new generated token which substantially improve the generation.
+To do the same use `--bidirectional_eachstep` flag

 ## Explanation of flags (specific to XLNet-gen)